-- MATERIAL ACCOUNTING POLICY INFORMATION (continued) 2 - SUMMARY OF MATERIAL ACCOUNTING POLICY INFORMATION (continued) 2.3 - Financial instruments initial recognition and subsequent measurement (continued) m) - Financial assets (continued) i)
+- m) Financial instruments initial recognition and subsequent measurement (continued) - i) Financial assets (continued)

 Subsequent measurement

 Financial assets at amortised cost (debt instruments)

 Financial assets at amortised cost are subsequently measured using the effective interest (EIR) method and are subject to impairment.
 Gains and losses are recognised in profit or loss when the asset is derecognised, modified or impaired.